formercornet/Eldowntown/README.md

 git clone https://github.com/formercornet/El-Downtown.git
 ```
 **2. .env Setup**
--Make sure to create a .env file in the project root with the following content:
+Make sure to create a .env file in the project root with the following content:

 JWT_SECRET_KEY=**your_secret_key**